slarmoo/.github/profile/webServices/cors/cors.md

 Origin: https://byu.iinstructure.com
 ```

-In response the banking website would return:
+In response the course website would return:

 ```http
 HTTP/2 200 OK